 This course provides real-world, practical ideas to help support schools in developing their ‘thinking learners’, giving ownership of that learning process back to the children, to improve outcomes from Early Years through to Year 6.

 Challenging conversations are a daily occurrence for school leaders.
-In this inspirational, practical INSET, you will be supporting in cultivating your communication skills to get the best outcomes from these all-important conversations.
+In this inspirational, practical course, you will be supporting in cultivating your communication skills to get the best outcomes from these all-important conversations.

 How do you maintain academic rigour, high expectations, pupil engagement AND meet the wider requirements of children with complex needs?
 This interactive course will take you through the stages of curriculum design, all with a special needs focus.

 What does ‘challenge’ really look like?
 Is it about doing more versus going deeper?
 Do whole-class approaches inhibit the required level of focus on the individual child?
 In this short course, we share a range of strategies that have worked to engage and challenge pupils towards greater depth of thought, improved reasoning and higher outcomes.

 This one-hour course will provide you with a multitude of ideas to get your staff and children excited about grammar.
 While grammar is traditionally seen as a stuffy, dry area of the curriculum, it can actually be really fun and interesting - find out how to engage your children to ensure they are using grammar purposefully and accurately.

 Does the idea of teaching punctuation get your staff excited?
 Smile?
 Stare thoughtfully at their notepads?
 We’ve encountered all of the above, and have responded with this highly-engaging training session aimed at one key thing: to make punctuation fun!

 Do spelling lessons get your staff excited?
 Smile?
 Stare thoughtfully at their notepads?
 We’ve encountered all of the above, and have responded with this highly-engaging training session aimed at one key thing: to make spelling fun!
 This course will leave you energised and excited about the teaching of spelling.